freeglut/freeglut/altbuild/README.md

 This directory includes a number of simple ways to build freeglut, without relying on extra tools.

-The official build system used by freeglut is cmake.
-With the current minimum cmake version required being set to 3.0.
+The official build system used by freeglut is cmake, with the current minimum cmake version required being set to 3.0.
 Installing and using cmake 3.0 or later to generate build files might be difficult or inconvenient in some cases.
 Installing modern versions of cmake on very old UNIX systems might be difficult